gitGNU/gnu_kenozooid/doc/user/deco.rst

 Decompression Dive Plan
 =======================
-The ``plan deco`` Kenozooid command enables diver to plan a decompression dive.
+Decompression dive planning in Kenozooid is supported with the ``plan deco`` command.

 For example, to plan decompression dive